codeframework/Docs/Understanding Services Core.md

 app.Run();
 ```

 In this startup example, `builder.Services.AddScoped()` is used to add a "scoped dependency".
-(For more specifics about how the ASP.NET Core DI framework works, see https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0).
+(For more specifics about how the ASP.NET Core DI framework works, see https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0 for details).
 This tells the hosting environment, that every time a constructor parameter of type `IUserProvider` is required, an instance of type `FakeUserProvider` is to be used and automatically provided.
 Therefore, when the `UserService` is hosted in ASP.NET, the injected dependency will "just work".

 ## Dependency Injection in In-Process Service Hosts

 When services are hosted "in process", Dependency Injection is also supported.
 However, in-process hosts do not have the same requirements as ASP.NET Core service hosts.
 Therefore, the ASP.NET Core DI framework is not available.
-Instead. the in-process hosting environment can itself act as a Dependency Injection Container ("IoC Container").
+Instead, the in-process hosting environment can itself act as a Dependency Injection Container ("IoC Container").
 Therefore, the same `UserService` can be hosted in-process like this:

 ```cs